The King's Disguise, and Friendship with Robin Hood: Adaptations

 Many movie versions of the Robin Hood story conclude with the appearance of King Richard in disguise, returning from the Crusades.

-This ballad was adapted into the final episode of Season One of Robin of Sherwood.
-However, in this version, Little John realizes that the King has little interest in Robin's advice and is treating him as a court jester.
-Robin is initially disbelieving, but when he speaks out against the King's plans to raise taxes for his war against Philip II of France, Richard decides he has gone too far, and he must escape from the King's assassins, back to Sherwood Forest.
+This ballad was adapted into the final episode of the first season of the television series Robin of Sherwood.
+However, King Richard is portrayed more antagonistically in that version.
+Robin joins Richard's service, but Little John realizes that King Richard has little interest in Robin's advice and is treating him as a court jester.
+Robin is initially disbelieving, but when he speaks out against the King's plans to raise taxes for his war against Philip II of France, Richard decides he has gone too far, and Robin must escape from the King's assassins back to Sherwood Forest.